-Method Description at exception level() In the context of a with statement, temporarily set the exception level for the duration of a block. clone() Clones from another Perforce service into a local Perforce service, and returns a new P4 object. connect() Connects to the Helix Server. connected () Returns True if connected and the connection is alive, otherwise False .

-Method Description delete < spectype > () Deletes the spec < spectype>.
-Equivalent to: P4.run( "< spectype >", "-d" ) disconnect () Disconnects from the Helix Server. env() Get the value of a Helix Server environment variable, taking into account P4CONFIG files and (on Windows or OS X) the registry or user preferences. fetch Fetches the spec < spectype >.
-Equivalent to: < spectype > () p4.run( " <spectype>", "-o" ).pop( 0 )</spectype> format < spectype > () Converts the spec < spectype > into a string. identify() Returns a string identifying the P4Python module. init() Initializes a new personal (local) Helix Server, and returns a new P4 object. is_ignored () Determines whether a particular file is ignored via the P4IGNORE feature. iterate < spectype > () Iterate through specs of form < spectype >.
-P4() Returns a new P4 object. parse < spectype > () Parses a string representation of the spec < spectype > and returns a dictionary. run() Runs a command on the server.
-Needs to be connected, or an exception is raised. run cmd () Runs the command cmd .
-Equivalent to: P4.run( "command" ) run filelog() This command returns a list of P4.DepotFile objects.
+Method Description at exception level() In the context of a with statement, temporarily set the exception level for the duration of a block. clone() Clones from another Perforce service into a local Perforce service, and returns a new P4 object. connect() Connects to the Helix Server. connected () Returns True if connected and the connection is alive, otherwise False . delete Deletes the spec < spectype >.
+Equivalent to: <spectype> ()</spectype> P4.run(" <spectype>", "-d")</spectype> disconnect () Disconnects from the Helix Server. env() Get the value of a Helix Server environment variable, taking into account P4CONFIG files and (on Windows or OS X) the registry or user preferences. fetch <spectype></spectype> Fetches the spec < spectype>.
+Equivalent to: () p4.run(" <spectype>", "-o").pop(0)</spectype> format Converts the spec < spectype > into a string. < spectype> () Returns a string identifying the P4Python module. () Returns a string identifying the P4Python module.
+Initializes a new personal (local) Helix Server, and returns a new P4 object. () identify() () identify() init() is_ignored Initializes a new personal (local) Helix Server, and returns a new P4 object. () identify() init() is_ignored () iterate <spectype></spectype> Initializes a new personal (local) Helix Server, and returns a new P4 object.
+Determines whether a particular file is ignored via the P4IGNORE feature.

+Method Description run() Runs a command on the server.
+Needs to be connected, or an exception is raised. run_cmd() Runs the command cmd .
+Equivalent to: P4.run("command") run filelog() This command returns a list of P4.DepotFile objects.
 Specialization for the P4.run() method. run_login () Logs in using the specified password or ticket. run password() Convenience method: updates the password.
-Takes two arguments: oldpassword, newpassword

-Method Description

-run resolve() Interface to p4 resolve.

-run_submit () Convenience method for submitting changelists.
+Takes two arguments: oldpassword, newpassword run resolve() Interface to p4 resolve. run_submit () Convenience method for submitting changelists.
 When invoked with a change spec, it submits the spec.
-Equivalent to:

-p4.input = myspecp4.run( "submit", "-i" )

-run tickets() Interface to p4 tickets .

-save < spectype > () Saves the spec < spectype >.
-Equivalent to:

-P4.run( "< spectype >", "-i" )

-set_env() On Windows or OS X, set a variable in the registry or user preferences.

-temp client() Creates a temporary client.

-while tagged() In the context of a with statement, temporarily toggle tagged behavior for the duration of a block.
+Equivalent to: p4.input = myspecp4.run("submit", "-i") run tickets() Interface to p4 tickets. save Saves the spec < spectype >.
+Equivalent to: <spectype> ()</spectype> P4.run(" <spectype>", "-i")</spectype> set_env() On Windows or OS X, set a variable in the registry or user preferences. temp client() Creates a temporary client. while tagged() In the context of a with statement, temporarily toggle tagged behavior for the duration of a block.